samarog/escriba/README.md

 # Escriba

-Escriba is a lightweight, Express-based web application for writing, saving, and deleting short notes.
+Escriba is a lightweight, Express-based web application for writing, saving, and deleting short notes and publishing blog posts.
 It also includes a built-in contact form that sends email messages using Nodemailer.
 Styled with a dark UI theme and responsive layout, Escriba is a sleek tool for personal note-taking and communication.

 ---